-Darren Currie’s men go into tomorrow’s game off the back of a goalless draw at home to table toppers Leyton Orient on Saturday.
+Darren Currie’s side go into the game off the back of a second successive 2-2 home draw, this time against Torquay United on Monday.

 Manager: Ben Strevens

 This season marks Ben Strevens’ first full one as Eastleigh manager since he took charge permanently in November of last year.

 The 39-year-old originally took the reins as interim boss after a spell as assistant manager and quickly proved why he was the right man for the job.

 The only previous managerial experience Strevens had came at Whitehawk, taking up temporary joint manager role alongside his playing duties.

 No stranger to Barnet, the former midfielder joined the Bees from Wingate & Finchley and made over 200 appearances for the club as a player.